The Red List of Trains in Japan

 The 06 and 07 series were developed by Teito Rapid Transit Authority (also known as Eidan).
 They were essentially the same with a few exceptions, like brake performance and colour of seating.
 A ten-carriage unit of the 06 series and six ten-car units of the 07 series were delivered in total.
 They were the first train in Japan to have insulated-gate bipolar transistors to control voltage.

-The 06 series was introduced to Chiyoda Line due to increase in demand.
-It was initially used for through-services towards JR Joban Line, and later Odakyu lines as well.
+The 06 series was introduced to the Chiyoda Line due to increase in demand.
+It was initially used for through-services towards the JR Joban Line, and later the Odakyu lines as well.
 It suffered from technical issues and thus it was taken out of service in 2015.
 As Tokyo Metro was about to install platform edge doors at stations, which were incompatible with the 06 series, the company withdrew the 06 series rather than fixing it.

-Redundant 07 series were reallocated to Tozai Line with blue bands in 2006-09.
-One unit was temporarily used on Chiyoda Line with blue bands in 2008 due to a train shortage.
+Redundant 07 series were reallocated to the Tozai Line with blue bands in 2006-09.
+One unit was temporarily used on the Chiyoda Line with blue bands in 2008 due to a train shortage.
 In 2018-21, all 07 series trainsets were refurbished.

 Current Operations & Future Prospects